-The correspondence between computed and observed SO_4 sixmonthly mean values is not as good (Fig 6), even though the day-to-day correlation is better than for SO_2 .
+The correspondence between computed and observed SO4 sixmonthly mean values is not as good (Figure 7), even though the day-to-day correlation is better than for SO2.
 Evidently, the low mean values are overestimated and high ones underestimated.
 A larger value of κ in equation (4) would better this situation, as this would reduce the low computed values relatively more than the high ones.
-The overall SO4 concentration level can be adjusted by means of the transformation rate k+ .

-The good correspondence between computed and observed sixmonthly mean SO2 concentrations encourages a calculation of an SO2 dry deposition pattern in Europe for 1974.
-The yearly mean concentrations of SO2 for each emission square is calculated from the model concentrations at 00 and 12 GMT each day.
+The overall SO4 concentration level can be adjusted by means of the transformation rate k{+} .
+The good correspondence between computed and observed sixmonthly mean SO2 concentrations encourages a calculation of SO2 dry deposition patterns for Europe.
+Six-monthly mean concentrations of SO2 for each emission square is calculated from the model concentrations at 00 and 12 GMT each day.
 To transform these to ground level concentrations, the computed values are adjusted by means of the line y = 0.719 x, instead of using the linear regression line (5).
-Both lines are shown on Fig 5.
+Both lines are shown on Figure 6.
 To obtain the dry deposition flux, a deposition velocity of 0.8 cms^{-1} is employed, a value estimated by Owers and Powell (1974) to be representative for the British Isles (referred to concentrations measured 20 cm over the surface).
-The resulting deposition map is shown on Fig 7.
-The map differs somewhat from the corresponding ones calculated by Bolin and Persson (1974), with lower deposition values close to the large emissions and higher ones far away.
-The calculations of Bolin and Persson are based on a statistical formulation of the dispersion equation, and are valid for an arbitrary year.
+Garland et al. (1974) and Shepherd (1974) also report deposition velocities of about the same magnitude for grass and water surfaces, for situations with friction velocities larger than about 0.3 ms^{-1} .